-Within ten (10) days of the conclusion of their investigation, the AAO investigator will prepare an Investigative Report that fairly summarizes the relevant evidence and renders a finding using the preponderance of the evidence standard.
-The investigator will send the report to the AVPAA or designee for review.
+Upon the conclusion of their investigation, the AAO Investigator will prepare an Investigative Report that fairly summarizes the relevant evidence and renders a finding using the preponderance of the evidence standard.
+The Investigator will send the report to the AVPAA or designee for review.